Shannon Walker (rugby): Gold Coast Titans

 Many critics believe Walker's debut in the National Rugby League would most certainly be some time throughout the 2008 season.
 After his success in the Queensland Cup Walker headed the list of youngsters widely tipped to make an impact for the Titans and battle for an NRL debut.
-He further staked his claim for a Titans jersey when in the Gold Coasts first trial of 2008 against the Canberra Raiders, Walker scored in the highlight of the match showcasing his pace and footwork to beat the Raiders fullback on his way to the tryline.
+He further staked his claim for a Titans jersey when in the Gold Coast's first trial of 2008 against the Canberra Raiders, Walker scored in the highlight of the match showcasing his pace and footwork to beat the Raiders fullback on his way to the tryline.
 He made his debut for the Gold Coast Titans against the Canterbury Bulldogs on 16 May 2008.
 He was also believed to be fastest player in the NRL at the time.

 On 8 May 2011 Walker announced he had signed a contract with ARU to join the Australian Sevens Squad.

 In 2016, he was signed to a train and trial deal with the Gold Coast Titans and was named in one trial match against Parramatta Eels.
 He was also selected to play for Gold Coast Titans at the Inaugural Auckland Nines in 2016.
 However, as at April 2016, Walker is again playing with the Tweed Heads Seagulls in the Queensland Cup competition.